How Much Do Franchise Owners Make a Year?

 It’s true that some people in franchising – we’ll call them the top performers – have done very well for themselves.
 These are most often the people that end up owning multiple franchise locations and have built a successful team of people around them.
 This group represents only about 20 percent of the franchisee universe, yet it is their success stories that attract thousands of people to invest in a franchise every year.

 So what about the other 80 percent you ask?
+For this example, we are going to look at the food and beverage sector.
+It is important to note that earnings, costs and profitability will fluctuate by sector.
 Our research shows that 37 percent of food franchise owners earn less than $50,000 per year, and just 16 percent – the “top performers” – earn more than $200,000 per year.
 The average annual income reported by all food and beverage operators that we surveyed is $120,000 for businesses open at least two years.
 Not bad, until you factor in the long hours and high initial investment that come with many food businesses.
 The good news is that our top food franchises report average earnings 15 to 20 percent higher than their competitors.

 While aggregate income data like this can be an interesting starting point, it is important to note that average numbers can be misleading.
 Average income data includes all franchisees together – both single and multi-unit owners – as well as franchisees that have been operating for many years.
 Those “top performers” in every brand can dramatically inflate the averages.

 In most cases, median income data can be much more useful, and more accurately predict what you or the typical franchisee might earn.
 In the case of our food and beverage franchisee data, the median annual income is around $70,000, and if we include startup franchisees (those in business for less than two years) the median falls to around $50,000.
 Only 34 percent of all food franchise owners earned more than $100,000 last year – and many earned much less.